yerboygiles/RoboSub2020-21/README.md

    **task_io_lib_v2** -

-   This program is the first level at which commands are taken in, and controls the peripherals such as the Pixhawk and Vision Processing.
-It also initializes the *MovementCommander*.
+   This program is the first level at which commands are taken in, and controls the peripherals such as the gyro, vision systems, and simulation.
+It also initializes the used *MovementCommander*.

 ```
 #!python
 class TaskIO:
     # init
-    def __init__(self, filename, usingvision, usingpixhawk):
+        def __init__(self, filename, usingvision, usinggyro, usingsim):
-        self.UsingVision = usingvision
-        self.UsingPixhawk = usingpixhawk
         self.Filename = filename
         self.UsingVision = usingvision
+        self.UsingGyro = usinggyro
+        self.UsingSim = usingsim
         self.Active = False
-        self.Movement = MovementCommander(self.UsingVision, self.UsingPixhawk)
+        self.Movement = MovementCommander(self.UsingVision, self.UsingGyro, self.UsingSim)
         self.CommandList = []
 ```

-   This is the init, and as you can see, it takes two boolean arguments if the user wants to use the vision processing and/or the PixHawk.
+   This is the init, and as you can see, it takes two boolean arguments if the user wants to use the vision processing, simulation, and/or gyro.

 ```
 #!python